khalid-hussain/shaheen/chap22.md

 This is that very sun had seen, with wonder and amazement, the spectacular rise of Muslim Andalus for close to eight hundred years.
-This was that very sky on whose wide chest the legends of prestige and majesty of the successors of Tariq and Abdul Rehman were carved.
+This was that very sky on whose wide chest the legends of prestige and majesty of the successors of Tariq and Abdul Rahman were carved.
 This was that very sea whose waves served as a whip for mujhadeen's passion of the sea but today this sea, this sky and this sun were seeing tears of helplessness in the eyes of this nation's daughters and children whose martyrs had granted charm and gracefulness to the specks of the